chenxing61/Emperors-and-Deities/WIP/Nomad Civ Structure.md

     3.Peons:
     Unit that is captured through war and can build farms,mines and quarry.
 But they work like civ 6.

-    War (All the generic mercenary are also there.
+    Army (All the generic mercenary are also there.
 Water unit requires alliance with city states, or special projects.)

     4.Nomad Warriors:
     Replaces Most of the Levy Units, Extra movement on open terrains.